-Today’s post is all about team management do’s and don’ts.
+Today’s article is all about management do’s and don’ts.
 When you get right down to it, this post is all about respect.
 Earn it, but give it too.
 The bottom line is this: if your employees feel heard and valued, they’ll perform better.
 But if you try to lead only through intimidation, productivity will suffer in the long term.

 In the list that follows, you’ll learn powerful strategies that will help you keep your team performing at peak.
 Let’s get started.